makrai/notes/malladi2305-fine-tune-just-fwd.md

 * non-differentiable criteria
   * eg human preference scores or set safety standards [84, 70]
   * Another reason to consider alternatives to standard backpropagation
-  * backpropagation cannot incorporate non-differentiable criteria, which have
+  * backpropagation cannot incorporate non-differentiable criteria
   * Typically with reinforcement learning from human feedback (RLHF [19]),
   * expensive
 * A classical zeroth-order optimization method (ZO-SGD [83])
   * uses only differences of loss values to estimate the gradients
   * in princip, the method can update neural networks with just forward passes